Guide to Focusing on Addons & ModsQuick overview of the settings to make your Twitch App focused on addon/mod management.

 This article will assist you with skipping past the social aspect of the Twitch App and going directly to your addons.

-From the drop down menu click on Settings.
+From the drop down menu click on File > Settings, or CTRL + ,.

 Select the GENERAL tab then scroll to SHOW MY ADDONS AT LAUNCH.
-Make sure this is toggled so it is green if you want it to launch directly to your addons, and red if you want to launch to the original landing page.
+Make sure this is toggled so it is on if you want it to launch directly to your addons, and greyed out if you want to launch to the original landing page.

 Click DONE, and the next time you launch the Twitch App it will take you directly to your addons!